TheNeuronProject/ef.js/README.md

 .Root level text node
 ```

-You can use them just like normal templates, behaviors are always the same.
-Also, a single text node will be treated as fragments as well.
+Use them just like normal templates, and behaviors are always the same.
+A single text node will be treated as fragments as well.

 ### Helpers